njhmagyar/njhmagyar.github.io/_resume_sections/pm_cai_senior_uxd.md

 location: Ann Arbor, MI
 ---

 - **Conducted focus groups** with university students and **assembled click-by-click prototypes** for Michigan Online, the University of Michigan’s online learning experience catalog.
-As of October 2024, the platform contains over 300 learning experiences and more than 200,000 people have created accounts.
+As of January 2025, the platform contains over 300 learning experiences and more than 200,000 people have created accounts.

 - **Ran usability tests** with 10 Michigan Online learners from 8 different countries to determine the optimal layout of the course detail page and preferred information hierarchy for course metadata.